 Although health insurance does not pay for cosmetic plastic surgery, coverage is often provided when a procedure alleviates physical symptoms or improves a body function.
 Such is usually the case, for instance, when breast reduction eliminates severe back and neck pain.
 It should be noted; however, that health insurance coverage varies greatly between health plans.

-The ASPS has no formal position on plastic surgery for teenagers.
-As with any surgery, parental consent is required for all plastic surgery procedures performed on teens younger than 18.
+As with any surgery, parental consent is required for all plastic surgery procedures performed on teens younger than 18 years old.
 The ASPS advises parents to evaluate the teenager's physical and emotional maturity and believes that individual cases merit careful evaluation under the guidance of a plastic surgeon certified by The American Board of Plastic Surgery.
 The most rewarding outcomes are expected when the following exist:

 The teenager initiates the request.